hackathon-team-ajgk/google-hackathon/Project Requirements.md

 ### Core Features

-1. **User Input to Scrape Online Websites**: Users can input a job title and any other relevant information to scrape online job websites for job listings.
-2. **Data Analysis**: Extract key skills from job listings and analyze the frequency of each skill to identify the most sought-after skills.
-3. **Skill Summary**: Generate a summary of the top skills most sought after for the specified job.
-4. **AI Recommendations and Resources**: Provide AI-generated recommendations for improving skills and suggest resources for learning the identified skills.
+1. **User Input to List Watched Movies and Personal Ratings**: Users can input the names of movies they have watched and rate them on a scale of 1 to 5.
+These movies will then be saved to a "Watched Movies" list.
+2. **AI Recommendations**: The app will use AI algorithms to analyze the user's movie ratings and recommend new movies based on their preferences.
+3. **Saving Movies to Watch Later List**: Users can save recommended movies to a "Watch Later" list for future viewing.

 ### Additional Features

-1. **Color Palette Changing and Theme Customization**: Users can customize the app's appearance with various color palettes and themes.
-2. **User Authentication**: Users can create an account, log in, and save their preferences and search history.
+1. **User Authentication**: Users can create an account, log in, and save their movie list and ratings for future use.
+2. **Viewing Movie Data on Cick**: Users can view detailed information about a movie by clicking on its title after it is on their movie list.

 ## Pages

-1. **Main Page/Home**: Displays the main functionality of the app, including the input form for job title and other information.
-The skill summary, and AI recommendations will be shown after the user submits the form.
+1. **Main Page/Home**: Displays the main functionality of the app, including the input form for listing movies and ratings, as well as being able to search without inputting movies.
+Also displays the "Watch Later" list of movies.
-2. **Profile**: Displays user information, preferences, and search history.
+2. **Profile**: Displays user information, preferences, and login/logout options.
 3. **Settings**: Offers personalization options and app settings.

 ## User Experience

-1. **Efficient Fetching of Data**: The app should quickly fetch and analyze job listings to provide users with timely and relevant information.
+1. **Efficient Fetching of Data**: The app should fetch movie data quickly and efficiently to provide users with instant recommendations.
-2. **Viewing statistics and Recommendations/Resources**: The app should provide users with clear and concise statistics on the most sought-after skills for a given job.
-The AI recommendations and resources should be easily accessible and relevant to the user's skill level.
-4. **Seamless Navigation**: Users can navigate between pages seamlessly with intuitive UI design and smooth transitions.
+2. **Seamless Navigation**: Users can navigate between pages seamlessly with intuitive UI design and smooth transitions.

 ## Technical Specifications

 - **Platform**: The application will be developed as a web-app.
-- **Technologies**: The app will be built using React for cross-platform development, with cloud storage integration for data synchronization.
+- **Technologies**: The app will be built using React for cross-platform development and Node.js for server-side logic.
 - **Authentication**: User authentication will be implemented using email sign-up/login.

 ## Milestones

-1. **MVP Development**: Implement core features such as user input, data scraping, skill analysis, and skill summary generation.
+1. **MVP Development**: Implement core features, including user input, AI recommendations, and basic UI.
-2. **Cloud Integration**: Integrate cloud storage for user data synchronization and personalization.
-3. **User Authentication**: Implement email sign-up/login for user authentication and data security.
+2. **User Authentication**: Implement email sign-up/login for user authentication and data security.
-4. **Polish and Optimization**: Refine UI/UX design, optimize performance, and fix bugs for a seamless user experience.
+3. **Polish and Optimization**: Refine UI/UX design, optimize performance, and fix bugs for a seamless user experience.

+## Future Enhancements
+1. **Exporting Movie List**: Allow users to export their movie list and ratings to a file or external service.
+2. **Default Movie Recommendations**: Provide default movie recommendations for new users based on popular movies or genres.
+3. **Cloud Storage**: Implement cloud storage for user data to enable seamless access across devices.